qmsk/clusterf/README.md

 ## Known issues

-*   Dead service backends are not cleaned up.
-    The `clusterf-docker` daemon will remove any containers that are stopped, but a dead `clusterf-docker` daemon or docker host will result in ghost backends in etcd.
-*   Route updates are not propagated to backends.
-    Adding/Updating/Removing a route will not be reflected in the IPVS state until the service backends are updated.
 *   The `clusterf-docker` daemon is limited in terms of the policy configuration available.
-    It needs support for different network topologies, such as Docker's traditional "published" NAT ports.
+It assumes the docker networks are globally addressed and routable from the frontend.
-*   Hairpinning to allow access to local backends from docker containers on the same host requires some work to deal with asymmetric routing on the docker host bridge.
+*   `{"IPVSMethod":"masq"}` does not work with hairpinning from docker containers to backends running on the same host.
+This would require workarounds to deal with the asymmetric routing across the docker host bridge.
-*   IPv6 configuration is partially supported in the `clusterf-ipvs` code, but untested.
-The `clusterf-docker` code is lacking IPv6 configuration support.
+*   IPv6 configuration is supported, but untested.
+IPv4 -> IPv6 frontend/backends are in theory supported, but untested and pending IPVS support for the kernel interface.

 ## Future ideas